ashwinsajith/Library-Management-System-/README.md

 # Library-Management-System-
 A simple Library System with multiple classes and enums enabling the user to perform multiple functionalities such as: add, remove, update entries, take and modify loans, set deadlines, identify overdue loans etc. Uses simple, consistent rules to keep data coherent and reduce edge-case issues.
+Additional python files incorporating a similar CLI- based library system through an interconnection between Python and MYSQL.